python/cpython/Doc/library/typing.rst

       func(C())  # Passes static type check

-   See :pep:`544` for details.
+   See :pep:`544` for more details.
 Protocol classes decorated with :func:`runtime_checkable` (described later) act as simple-minded runtime protocols that check only the presence of given attributes, ignoring their type signatures.